 After outlining the post, start researching the topic, so statements and facts are scientifically supported.
 Credible sources include government websites, online journals, food boards, food magazines, nutrition textbooks, and reputable books like Food Lover’s Companion by Ron Herbst and Sharon Tyler.

 Put yourself in your readers’ shoes.
 Think about which titles you would ignore and which titles will succeed in grabbing your attention.
-On top of that, use creative personal or stock photos that are in focus, clear and uncluttered (without a lot of text in the background).
+On top of that, use creative personal or stock photos in focus, clear and uncluttered (without a lot of text in the background).
+You can get great images on sites like Pexels, Stocksnap or Unsplash and also a brand new one Pikwizard.

 If you are posting a recipe or any other nutrition content from another source without permission from the original owner, you will be violating the copyright law.
 What you can do is link the author and recipe title to its original website.

-If you regularly develop your recipes, it is best to invest in a nutrient analysis software.
+If you regularly develop your recipes, it is best to invest in software for dietitians.
 This will help ensure that your patients are never misguided.